RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	![screenshot](chatbot-outside.png)

-+ Test your program, and answer 'yes' when asked if you want to go home.
++ Test your program, and answer `yes` when asked if you want to go home.
 You should see that the chatbot's location has changed.

 	![screenshot](chatbot-backdrop.png)

-+ Does your chatbot change location if you type 'no'?
-What about if you type 'I'm not sure'?
++ Does your chatbot change location if you type `no`?
+What about if you type `I'm not sure`?

 ## Save your project { .save }